 why would he ask a saint of

-incident of 977 that in Muharram of 977, Changez Khan did that which the Shia’s
+of 977 that in Muharram of 977, Changez Khan did that which the Shia’s do in

 The author of Zafarulwala says that no one should have any doubt in regards to the faith of Changez Khan.
 He was a Sunni and this Shia action which occurred by him was not because of his belief, rather from his lack of knowledge.
 And such a person does not become a Shia, nor comes out of Ahle- Sunnat, when all of his seatings, social gatherings, prayers all were with Ahle-Sunnat, and he also had all the respect for the saints of Ahle-Sunnat.